jakeohanlon/jakeohanlon/README.md

 - 👋 Hi, I’m @jakeohanlon
-- 👀 I’m interested in Application Creation
+- 👀 I’m interested in Web Application Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning JS and associated frameworks
 - 💞️ I’m looking to collaborate on Apps
 - 📫 How to reach me ...